AlfonsoG-dev/javaORM_2.0/README.md

         this.description = description;
         this.userName = userName;
     }

-    @Override
-    public String getInstanceData() {
-        throw new UnsupportedOperationException(
-                "[ ERROR ]: this class is only for declaring database info" );
 }
-}
 ```
 - Its necessary to use the `UsableMethods` because it has the methods to initialize the database and table data.
-- Also it can carry the instance data.
+- And also it carries the instance data.

->_ For the `TestModel` declaration its only nedded the database data no the instance data.
+>_ For the `TestODM` declaration its only nedded the database data no the instance data.
 - In order to get the instance data you need to create another class call `TestODM` that will supply the functionality.

 >_ The following is an instance class or model.